thomaswxu/11-767-Team-DST/labs/lab5-projects.md

 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
 > Next Steps:
+> - Fix the bug stopping us from quantizing the pretrained Seq2Seq model, then re-run the above tests to compare performance.
 > - Build a shallow transformer-based Seq2Seq model similar to the benchmarked model.
 Compare LSTM-based Seq2Seq against a transformer-based model.
 We hypothesise that the latency should improve with the latter as it allows data parallelism.
 We would also like to perform comparisons on power consumption profiles.
 > - Explore other compression techniques that can be applied to our two Seq2Seq model.
 > - Explore what advanced concepts/techniques introduced in the class can be utilized for our architectures.

 3. How will each group member contribute towards those steps?
+> - Saloni: Look into what work is required for the shallow transformer-based Seq2Seq model,
+> - Dhruv: Explore other compression techniques from class to apply, debug Torch quantization bug
+> - Thomas: Explore other compression techniques to apply, look into architecture specific compression techniques to use for project.